stardazed/sd-zlib/README.md

 `dictionary`: BufferSource (default: `undefined`)<br>
 Provide an optional precalculated lookup dictionary for `deflate` format files.
-Advanced use case, can result in slightly smaller files.
+Advanced use case, can result in slightly smaller files and improved compression time.

 ```js
 import { Deflater, mergeBuffers } from "@stardazed/zlib";